xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 </pre>

 <p align="justify">
-From the emulator we will start the InsecureBankV2 application and from the <code>Run and Debug</code> in VSCode we will choose the <code>Android attach</code> option from the dropdown menu in order to attach to a running process of InsecureBankV2.
+From the emulator we will start the InsecureBankV2 application and from the <code style="background-color: lightgrey; color:black;">Run and Debug</code> in VSCode we will choose the <code style="background-color: lightgrey; color:black;">Android attach</code> option from the dropdown menu in order to attach to a running process of InsecureBankV2.
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2023/04/android_attach.png" width="750" height="300" alt="Android Emulator"/>